 Minimal sample preparation

 Simply transfer the sample into a tube, weigh then analyse in seconds.
-No sample preparation is required.
+It can be measured ‘as-is’ without any preparation.

 The same instrument may be used to make a variety of measurements; an additional or different probe will be required to measure fluorinated coatings.